galtproject/galtproject-docs/en/Whitepaper.md

 ## Oracles
 If someone wants to create a token of land plot or building floor, there should be decentralized self-managing mechanism for checking property rights and geographic coordinates.
 In Galt Protocol this function perfom Oracles.
 They are independent economic agents, who approve new token creation for reward.
 Also they perform different operations: valuation, custodian service etc. Oracles have a deposit, which can be written of.
 To be able to earn reward they buy and deposit protocol governance token - ERC20 GALT Token.
-Property owners elect among themselves Arbitrators - special governance role.
+Property owners and Oracles elect among themselves Arbitrators - special governance role.
 Any Property owner or Oracle or Arbitrator can create a claim about Oracles, Arbitrators or Property owners dishonest behavior or mistake.
 If claim would be approved, than deposit will be written of.
 Arbitrators are elected dynamically by Property Owners and Oracles.
 ![Oracles](https://github.com/galtspace/galtproject-docs/blob/master/images/GP%20Oracles%20Governance%20Model.png)

 ### Limitations and User Groups